dhis2/dhis2-docs/src/sysadmin/installation.md

     * %-5p %d{ISO8601} %m (%F [%t])%n %X{sessionId} %X{xRequestID}

-### Setting logging level in `dhis.conf`
+### Log level configuration

-If you want to change the logging level of individual packages you can do this by setting `logging.level.*`, for example to set the entire springframework to display logging lines from DEBUG and up, you can set:
+To set the log level of individual packages you can specify properties on the format  `logging.level.{package-names}` in `dhis.conf`.
+For example, to set the the log level for the entire Spring Framework to DEBUG and up, you can specify:

 ```
-logging.level.org.springframework=DEBUG
+logging.level.org.springframework = DEBUG
 ```

-Please note that this does not work when using the embedded jetty version of DHIS2.
+Note: This is not supported for the embedded DHIS2 Jetty version.

 ## Working with the PostgreSQL database { #install_working_with_the_postgresql_database }